 Shipware’s invoice audit recovery program uses a proprietary system to find errors in invoices that can often result in a refund.
 It could be that a delayed delivery misses the guaranteed delivery time, or negotiated discounts that change the shipping cost service are absent.
 Instances such as a delayed delivery need to be recorded because of the potential monetary savings that could be incurred.

 The freight audit process typically saves our individual shippers from 1% to 9% of their total invoices.
-We find these errors by auditing their invoices for 65 points of failure.
+We find these errors by auditing their invoices for multi-point audit of failure.
 Any refund is automatically credited to the customer’s account.
 Shippers love the program because it runs behind the scenes.
 Set-up takes a few minutes by connecting the carrier’s online billing account to our software.
 There’s nothing to download, and the audit process happens automatically.
 It costs nothing to use, and we don’t get paid unless you save money, as we receive a portion of the savings.
 Combine the parcel pay and audit recovery, and there’s full transparency in the invoicing with eyes monitoring every move.

 To learn more about invoice audit recovery and parcel pay, with no obligation, contact us online.